cjdbarlow/Part-One/temperature.md

 ##Electrical
 Electrical methods include:
 * **Resistance thermometer**
-Platinum wire increases electrical resistance with increasing temperatur.
+Platinum wire increases electrical resistance with increasing temperature.
     * Therefore the voltage drop across the wire will correspond to the temperature of the wire
     * Change in resistance is linear across the temperature range
     * However, these are expensive.